 Swan Hill Bridge maintenance work

-The NSW and Victorian Governments are funding $1.8 million of work to improve safety for motorists and reduce future maintenance requirements.
+The NSW and Victorian Governments are funding work to improve safety for motorists and reduce future maintenance requirements.

-Stage one included the installation of temporary support structures in order to adequately strengthen the bridge for expected increased loading over the harvest season.
+The work involved installing temporary support structures (bailey) on the NSW side to adequately strengthen the bridge for expected increased loading over the harvest season.

 Trees that posed a risk of falling onto the bridge and reduced the visibility for motorists were also removed.